xiatechs/OneTimeLink-External/README.md

 ## Sharing links

-When sharing our links please be aware that once they are opened by anyone, they will not be retreiveable again.
-The links and the information inside are truely "one time" and if it is accidently clicked or used, you will have to re encrypt a message.
+When sharing our links, please be aware that once they are opened by anyone, they will not be retrievable again.
+The links and the information inside are truly "one time" and if it is accidentally clicked or used, you will have to re encrypt the message.

 ## Security

-We advise that you send you do not post these links to public forum's or spaces, especially decrytion keys, for if someone has access to the decrytion key they will be able to unencrypt your message.
+We advise that you send you do not post these links to public forum's or spaces, especially decryption keys, for if someone has access to the decryption key they will be able to unencrypt your message.
 So please take utmost care that when you share this link/key with a Xiatech employee, it is sent on the most secure channel available.

 ----
 # Instructions